Why Must I Enroll In First Year Seminar?

 - The Education FIG is for those considering a career as teachers.

 It's too bad you only get to select one!
-For questions on which section of UNIV 1101 is best for you, please email Jasmine Tambunga, First Year Seminar Coordinator.
-A listing of which classes are offered at what times is located at available with the list of all Fall 2014 courses.
+For questions on which section of UNIV 1101 is best for you, please email Dr. Michael Frawley, First Year Experience Coordinator.